 This Progress Report was updated

-$1750 Collected so far towards the purchase of exhibition materials and signage (three banners have been purchased so far at $149 each up to four additional banners are planned), and shipping crates
+$1870 Collected so far towards the purchase of exhibition materials and signage (three banners have been purchased so far at $149 each up to four additional banners are planned), shipping crates, and video of the installation

 The Mourning Project is now a sponsored project of Fractured Atlas, a non-profit arts service organization.
 Contributions for the charitable purposes of The Mourning Project must be made payable to Fractured Atlas only and are tax-deductible to the extent permitted by law.
 Make your checkes payable to Fractured Atlas and send them to Mary Vaneecke, 2000 S Hermosa Drive, Tucson, Arizona 85713.
 To donate directly to The Mourning Project via Fractured Atlas using your credit card, click here.

-Panels Completed/pledged: 99/225 (If you want to become a panelist, email firstname.lastname@example.org to request your pattern).
-Three hundred pairs are in reserve for smaller installations.
+Panels completed and ready for installation: 152/225.
 Here is how the image would look if we installed it today:

 We are adding booties to the project every day.
-Stay tuned for more updates!
+If you have signed up to stitch a kit, keep on stitching–we are counting on you to complete the image.
 Click here to see close ups of each panel.

 The Mourning Project is now a sponsored project of Fractured Atlas, a non-profit arts service organization.
 Contributions for the charitable purposes of The Mourning Project must be made payable to “Fractured Atlas” only and are tax deductible to the extent permitted by law.
 Cash donations are not deductible.
 To make an online donation, click here.